 The International Transport Forum is designed to be a flexible, efficient and politically responsible institution that creates value for its members.
 The Forum is administratively integrated into the Organisation for Economic Co-operation and Development (OECD), but it is politically autonomous, and many of its member countries are not OECD members.

-Council of Ministers of Transport (CMT): The Council is the ITF’s highest decision-making organ.
+The Council of Ministers of Transport (CMT) is the ITF’s highest decision-making organ.
 It unites the Ministers of member countries at the Ministerial Session during the Annual Summit, held in May of each year.
+See Ministerial Declarations

-Road Transport Group: The Road Transport Group manages the Multilateral Quota of European freight transport licences.
-It oversees distribution of licences by the Member countries and monitors compliance with the rules of Quota functioning.
+(RTG) The Road Transport Group manages the Multilateral Quota of European freight transport licences.
+It oversees the distribution of licences by the Member countries and monitors compliance with the rules of Quota functioning.
 Read more

-Corporate Partnership Board: The CPB is the organisation’s platform for dialogue with business.
+The ITF's Corporate Partnership Board (CPB) is the organisation’s platform for dialogue with business.
 Created in 2013 to enrich global policy discussions with a private sector perspective, it brings together companies with a clear international perspective in their activities that play an active role in transport and associated sectors.
 Read more